openedx-unsupported/edx-developer-docs/docs/all_development/contributing/security/preventing_xss.rst

 .. _HTML-Escape Mako by Default:

-HTML-Escape by Default in Mako
+HTML escape by default in Mako
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. highlight:: mako

-For Mako templates, all expressions use HTML-escaping by default.
+For Mako templates, all expressions use HTML escaping by default.
 This is
 accomplished by adding the following directive to the very top of each
 template. ::